Working with Jupyter Notebooks in Visual Studio Code

 #%% msg = "Hello World" print(msg) #%% msg = "Hello again" print(msg)

-When the Python extension detects a code cell, it adds Run Cell and Run Below CodeLens adornments, as well as Run Above for all cells after the first:
+When the Python extension detects a code cell, it adds Run Cell and Debug Cell CodeLens adornments.
+The first cell also includes Run Below and all subsequent cells include Run Above :

-You can also run code cells using the Python: Run Selection/Line in Python Terminal command (Shift+Enter).
+You can also run code cells using (Ctrl+Enter) or the Python: Run Selection/Line in Python Terminal command (Shift+Enter).
 After using this command, the Python extension automatically moves the cursor to the next cell.
 If you're in the last cell in the file, the extension automatically inserts another